nixworks/public/news/2006/09/26/index.md

 _Context: Bernard Ebbers, Louisiana, U.S. state, WorldCom_

 ### [ At least 18 people are killed in an explosion outside a government office in Lashkar Gah in southern Afghanistan. ](/news/2006/09/26/at-least-18-people-are-killed-in-an-explosion-outside-a-government-office-in-lashkar-gah-in-southern-afghanistan.md)
-_Context: Afghanistan, Lashkar Gah_
+_Context: Afghanistan's, Lashkar Gah_

 ### [ The Diet of Japan confirms Shinzo Abe as the Prime Minister of Japan.
 At 52, he is the youngest Prime Minister since World War II. ](/news/2006/09/26/the-diet-of-japan-confirms-shinzo-abe-as-the-prime-minister-of-japan-at-52-he-is-the-youngest-prime-minister-since-world-war-ii.md)
-_Context: Diet, Prime Minister, Shinzo Abe, World War II_
+_Context: Diet, Prime Minister of Japan, Shinzo Abe, World War II_

 ### [ The European Commission confirms that Bulgaria and Romania are set to join the European Union on 1 January 2007, in what may be the last EU expansion before a European constitution is established. ](/news/2006/09/26/the-european-commission-confirms-that-bulgaria-and-romania-are-set-to-join-the-european-union-on-1-january-2007-in-what-may-be-the-last-eu.md)
 _Context: Bulgaria, European Commission, European Union, European constitution, Romania_